marned91/ReUze-SP2/README.md

 4. Handled empty catch block in profilePurchases.mjs by adding a user-facing error message via handleAlert, ensuring proper error handling instead of silent failures.
 5. Ensured consistent return values in register.mjs by returning null in the catch block, maintaining predictable and consistent function behavior.

-These updates align with best practices for maintainability, error handling, and modern JavaScript standards, while preserving the original functionality and project logic.

 ### Client and Target Audience
 The fictional client for this project is a digital auction company looking to offer a seamless user experience for both buyers and sellers.
 The platform caters to registered users for managing listings and placing bids, while unregistered users can explore auction listings.